LICK OBSERVATORY IS NOW OPEN TO THE PUBLIC!

 http://mthamilton.ucolick.org/techdocs/instruments/hamspec/

 Adaptive Optics – Natural and Laser guide star adaptive optics systems.
 The AO system for the Shane 3m (known as ShaneAO and ShARCS) is available for the general user community.
 Note: Proposals which use the Natural Guide Star mode are particularly encouraged due to the fact that the reliability and power available in the current dye laser is low.
-While refurbishment is underway for the Laser we have not completed that effort, thus, operations with Laser guide star will be done on a best effort basis.
+Operations with Laser guide star will be done on a best effort basis.
 Staff limitations at Mount Hamilton may limit the number of Laser Guide Star nights that can be scheduled, including limiting Laser work to 7 hours per night due to staffing issues.

 Links to information about Shane AO and ShARCS are the following: